 This was about a month ago, and I still can’t get over it.
 My phone knows what is in my head, and what I am going to say next.
 It knows which words I use too much, and when, and as a result it’s revealing a whole lot to me about the way I speak.
 Predictive text is reading my mind—and I love it.

-I have only the most rudimentary understanding of myself, which predictive text is now revealing to be misguided.
 I had meant to write something like “What a sweetheart,” or “what a nice picture.”
 Something normal that a normal person might say in response to a photo of two tiny sweet children.
 But my phone knows me better than that.
 I am much more in the habit of using words like “savage” to describe almost any situation and calling people legends with no provocation.
 It also autocorrected “oh my god” to “oh my GOD.”
 “Christ” goes to “CHRIST.”
 I take the Lord’s name in vain on a more or less constant basis, and my phone likes to remind me of that.
 If I type the word “oh,” my phone likes to remind me that the next word will likely have something to do with Jesus.

 It’s bad.
 It’s also incredible.
 However hard I might try to abide by social norms, my phone knows that I am prone to exaggeration, that I am overexcitable, that I am ready make a big deal out of just about anything.